prestodb/rfcs/RFC-0007-plan-constraints-grammar.md

 ## Background

 Plan constraints can be used to lock down critical aspects of an execution plan, such as access method, join method, and join order.

+Most commercially available cost-based optimizers support some form by which a user could express plan constraints that enable these two use-cases.
+Common terms used by DB vendors to describe this set of features include "plan constraints", "optimization guidelines" or "plan hints".

+There are two broad approaches as to how these plan constraints are stored and represented.
+Vendors such as [Oracle](https://docs.oracle.com/cd/B10500_01/server.920/a96533/hintsref.htm) & [Vertica](https://www.vertica.com/docs/10.0.x/HTML/Content/Authoring/SQLReferenceManual/LanguageElements/Hints/Hints.htm) provide a grammar/syntax where the plan constraint may be expressed inline with the sql query.
+The parser then picks up the constraint, validates it, and then passes it on to the query optimizer.

+Other systems such as [DB2](https://www.ibm.com/docs/en/db2/11.1?topic=guidelines-creating-statement-level-optimization) and [SqlServer](https://learn.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-query?view=sql-server-ver16), provide mechanisms to specify and store these optimization guidelines independent of a sql query, allow the database to map these stored plan constraints to an incoming query and then pass these constraints on to the optimizer as applicable.

+Let us call these two approaches – inline plan constraints vs independent plan constraints.

 ## Proposed Implementation